shyreneching/DATA101healtsites/README.md

 - VILLAROMAN, Ma.
 Patricia

 ## Setup instructions (how to run the application locally)
+Python must be installed on the local terminal with the path appropriately set.

+Aditional dependencies must installed for the program to work
 ```
 $ pip install Flask
 $ pip install pandas